 Payments.
 Payments of principal of, and interest on, the notes will be made in U.S. dollars on the relevant payment date (see "- Payment Date and Due Date") to, or to the order of, the registered holder registered at the close of business on the relevant record date (see "- Record Date") in the register kept by the registrar.
-The funds will be distributed through the relevant DTC participants (see "Clearing and Settlement - Certification and Custody") to the noteholders as of the relevant record date.
+The funds will be distributed through the relevant DTC participants (see "Clearing and Settlement - Certification and Custody; Appointment of Registrar and Paying Agent") to the noteholders as of the relevant record date.